majdal/modex/scratch/websocket_remoting_API/README.md

 Still, there should be some benefit to being able.
 I expect latency should be reduced if a single TCP stream is used instead of N. But, instead of building a huge protocol, I propose to simply construct a websocket multiplexer, offering exactly the same API as native WebSockets.

-This will require backend support and a small protocol to handle the wrapping and unwrapping.
-In Twisted, we can probably exploit [Resource.getChild()](https://twistedmatrix.com/documents/current/api/twisted.web.resource.Resource.html#getChild) to automagically translate requests for websockets to their handlers; what to do if that doesn't work is undefined (we could open a relay?)

-The goal would be to have the multiplexer be transparent.

-These codes should be 100% API-interchangable.
+The goal would be to have the multiplexer be totally transparent.
+In other words, these codes should be 100% API-interchangable.
 Adding or removing the <code>M.</code> should give the same functionality, but one should be(? todo: actually write this and load-test it) faster:
 ```
 w1 = WebSocket("ws://example.com/ws1")
 w2 = WebSocket("ws://example.com/ws2")